iotile/poduino/examples/count-example/README.md

 pip install --upgrade iotile-core iotile-transport-bled112 iotile-support-firm-arduino-bridge-0 iotile-support-con-nrf52832-2 iotile-support-lib-controller-3 --extra-index-url https://pypi.fury.io/sKv8PCZngFJ-g_oEqjfc/iotile/
 ```

+# Introduction

 ### Sketch

 Using the Arduino IDE, open the `firmware.ino` file included in this example.

 This sketch will listen at the Up and Down buttons in the LCD display, and when pressed,
 it will increment or decrement an in-memory counter.
-This counter is restricted within 0 and 100.
+This counter is restricted within the range 0 to 100.

 The sketch will also send the counter value every time it is modified to `input 10` in the IOTile Controller.
 Later we will describe the required IOTile Configuration to have this input copied to a buffered output that
-will be sent to the cloud every time the IOTile Mobile app or IOTile Gateway connects to the PODuino.
+will be sent to the cloud every time the IOTile Mobile app or an IOTile Gateway connects to the PODuino.

 Finally, the sketch also listens to `Event 0` from the IOTile Controller, and will reset the counter when
 called.

 ### Programming the PODuino

-The PODuino requires two seperate steps to configure:
+The PODuino requires two separate steps to configure:

-1. The Arduino Mega needs to be programmed via the USB Cable and a computer the same way any Arduino compatible
-board is programmed.
-There is a number of tutorials and blogs explaining how to program an Arduino.
-Just make sure
-you select the *Arduino Mega 2560* when
+1. The Arduino Mega needs to be programmed via the USB Cable and a computer the same way any Arduino compatible board is programmed.
+There are a number of tutorials and blogs explaining how to program an Arduino.
+Just make sure you use instructions compatible with the *Arduino Mega 2560*.

 1. The rest of the IOTile device is already pre-programmed with the IOTile firmware, but requires a Sensor Graph
-to be configured the device is to be used as a logger.
+to be configured for the device to be used as a logger.
 We will explain how to configure the Sensor Graph later on.

 # Tutorial

+## Part 1: Arduino

+### 1. Hardware Setup

-## 1. Connect the PODuino with a USB Cable to a computer
+Connect the PODuino with a USB Cable to a computer: you will need the device to be connected
+to upload the program initially.
 The computer should have both the Arduino IDE and IOTile Tools installed.

+Attach the LCD display shield to your PODuino board as shown below:

+INSERT IMAGE HERE

-## 2. Upload the Sketch to the Arduino
+### 2. Upload the Sketch to the Arduino

 Follow instructions in [Arduino Mega 2560 Getting Started](https://www.arduino.cc/en/Guide/ArduinoMega2560).

 At this point, the Arduino portion is configured and you can disconnect the USB cable if you wish.
 The USB cable is only used for programming the Arduino portion, but can also be used as power source.

-You should see the LCD Display show *Poduino Counter*, showing *0* as value of counter.
-If you press
-the Up or Down buttons, you should see this value change.
+You should see the LCD Display show *Poduino Counter*, showing *0* as the current value of the counter.
+If you press the Up or Down buttons, you should see this value change.

+## Part 2: IOTile PODuino Controller

-## 3. Introduction to the IOTile Coretools
+### 3. Introduction to the IOTile Coretools

-Probably one of the key advatages of the PODuino over other Arduino boards is the fact that you
+Probably one of the key advantages of the PODuino over other Arduino boards is the fact that you
 can use the IOTile Device and IOTile Tools to control or read information from the Arduino via
 BLE.